Prime Minister Cup NVA Volleyball League

 The PM Cup NVA Volleyball League or NVA Volleyball League (पिएम कप एनभिए लिग) is the top-level professional volleyball league for both men and women in Nepal.
 The league started in 2013.

 The competitions are organized by the organized by Nepal Volleyball Association and supported by National Sports Council.
 The league also called NVA League.

 History

-Before 2012 different club level(Mens & Womens) volleyball competitions used to be held with the monitor of NVA in different names and dates but after 2013 they came up with the name a single national level tournament i.e. PM cup volleyball league organized for both men and women.
+Before 2013, different club volleyball competitions used to be held with the monitor of NVA, when the single national level tournament was organized for both men and women.

-Now a total of 14 teams (top 8 men's and 6 women's teams) of NVA Club Volleyball Championship competes in this league.